A burst pipe is a sight that most homeowners don’t wish to see due to the extensive repairs, leaks and general inconvenience that follows.

 A water leak is an early sign of a pipe bursting, which can lead to a massively increased water bill.
 Keeping an eye on your monthly water consumption can let you know if something needs to be improved with your plumbing system.

-The earlier you spot the water bill spike, the better it will be since plumbing leaks always lead to much-wasted water.
-Not only is this undesirable from a financial standpoint, but it is also a significant waste of a finite resource.
+The earlier you spot the water bill spike, the better since plumbing leaks always lead to much wasted water.
+Not only is this undesirable financially, but it is also a significant waste of a finite resource.

 4. Water Stains

-When dealing with the latter in particular, you should get in touch with a licensed plumber at once.
-Water leaks inside a wall can devastate your house’s structural integrity, so dealing with the hidden leaks first is paramount.
+When dealing with the latter in particular, you should contact a licensed plumber immediately.
+Water leaks inside a wall can devastate your house’s structural integrity, so it is paramount to deal with the hidden leaks first.

 5. Fluctuating Water Pressure